Corsair (dinghy): The boat

 The boat is built in fiberglass, originally by De Havilland Marine (Sydney c1967), then Blue Water marine (until 2008) and most recently Corsair Dinghy Marine.
 It is a rather heavy boat, with minimum race weight being 136 kg and many boats frequently exceeding that.
 The sail area for the weight is small, leading to the boat acting similarly to a small keelboat in feel.
 The overhanded crew and no leaning-out devices add to this effect.
 This also makes the boat ideal for sail training as its strength and stability allow inexperienced sailors to jump in with more knowledgeable instructors; the boat is capable of taking up to 6 people and sometimes more in training situations.
 The class is also preferred by elder yachties as less physical strength or balance is required to race these boats with a "mind over matter" approach to sailing; there are still regular competitors with ages past 70.

 National title

 The Corsair Class Association of Australia has since 1970 held an annual National Championship regatta over the Christmas-New Year period.
 This event currently encompasses three separate National Championship crowns; the most significant is the Open National Championship which determines the best Corsair Sailor in the country.
 Concurrently there is a National Cadet Championship for the Australian Navy Cadets who currently use the Corsair as their official training class.
 This championship has been run since the 1981 regatta.
 Since 1988 there has also been a National Youth Championship for competitors under the age of 21.

-The championship is fairly laid-back for most sailors, with a schedule that includes many social and family events.
+The championship has a schedule that includes many social and family events.
 This is reflected in the giving out of the "Family Trophy" for the highest placed family crew and the "Bottoms Up" award for the crew with the most capsizes.